chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 ## Step 3: Building and Running the Image

-With the Dockerfile ready, you can build your application runtime image with:
+With the Dockerfile ready, you can now build your application runtime.
+If you're on macOS, make sure Docker is running.

+Build your image with:

 ```shell
 docker build . -t inky-demo
 ```

+If you run into issues, try using `sudo`.

 Finally, run the image with: